The Safe Space Phenomenon

 One interesting feature about the safe space movement is that evidently only a small group of like-minded individuals are entitled to feel safe.
 Anyone who disagrees with a very particular set of views is fair game for ridicule, verbal abuse, and sometimes even threats of physical violence.

 This is problematic because it may further the already existing lack of political diversity on college campuses.
 Psychologists such as Jonathan Haidt have highlighted the need to increase ideological diversity in the social sciences as most of the ideas and research being generated and published come from liberal academics.
 But how are we going to get more diversity at the PhD level if we are dissuading conservative-minded young people from even attending college.
 I have read a number of articles by conservative writers telling teens to skip college.
 It is true that not everyone needs a college degree and I agree completely that the financial cost of college needs to be weighed against the return.
 That being said, the decision of whether to attend college or not should not be influenced by the culture on college campuses.
-Everyone should feel welcome and challenged.
+Everyone should feel personally welcome and challenged, but not ideologically safe.
 College campuses are supposed to be places of intellectual exploration and debate.
 The safe space movement is becoming a way to silence divergent voices.

 Conservative bloggers, quit telling kids to skip college.
 That is not going to help change the situation.